 Even though it’s chilly, there’s no ozone layer here, so we’re both sunburned.
 I don’t mind at all.
 New York’s still under a blizzard.

 My new favorite person, Kathleen, drove us to the airport the next morning, where we picked up a car and drove south for 12 hours.
 Yup, 12 hours.
 It wasn’t so bad, really.
 We’d planned to drive along the coast, but the guidebook said it was faster and prettier to drive inland, and we weren’t disappointed.

 We stopped often.
-In Geraldine, we ate fruit and baked goods samples at a farmers market, picked up some venison-pork salami, and walked through a craft market of about three stalls of women knitting stuff for sale.
+In Geraldine, we sampled fruit and baked goods at a farmers market, picked up some venison-pork salami, and walked through a craft market of about three stalls of women knitting.
 We also visited the Geraldine Historical Society Museum, which mostly had displays from the town in the 1920s.

 Speaking of venison, along the road we saw something I’ve never seen before: fields of deer.
 Not a few wild deer by the side of the road, but many fenced fields with dozens of deer grazing in broad daylight.
 We also saw cows, horses, and llamas, but mainly we saw sheep.
 No joke, New Zealand has a ridiculous number of sheep.

 The inland scenic route took us by Lake Tekapo and Lake Pukaki.
 The glaciers that carved these lakes pulverized stone and left it suspended as “rock flour” in the lakes, making them a magnificent bright blue.
 I’d seen a similar phenomenon in Alaskan green glacial waters.

 We snacked in Cromwell, a town marked by giant 3D fruit.
 Cromwell’s free historical museum was set about 40 years before Geraldine’s; most of the displays were about the mid 19th century gold rush.